DataDog/documentation/content/en/serverless/guide/datadog_forwarder_python.md

 ### Subscribe

-Subscribe the Datadog Forwarder Lambda function to each of your function’s log groups, to send metrics, traces, and logs to Datadog.
+Subscribe the Datadog Forwarder Lambda function to each of your function's log groups, to send metrics, traces, and logs to Datadog.

 1. [Install the Datadog Forwarder][2] if you haven't.
 2. [Subscribe the Datadog Forwarder to your function's log groups][3].